 An annual return can be completed online using https://core.cro.ie.
 An annual return can also be filed online using a secretarial software package.
 An annual return can be filed through CORE for €20.
-You have 28 days from your Annual Return Date to file your return online.
-You then have a further 28 days from the date you file online to get the signature page, financial statements and payment to CRO.
+You have 56 days from your Annual Return Date to file your return online and to get the signature page, financial statements and payment to CRO.

 Please see video for help on efiling a annual return (B1 Form): https://www.youtube.com/c/croirl

 Please note that the CRO Public Office is based in Gloucester Place Lower, Dublin 1, on the corner with Sean MacDermott Street.

 Where an annual return is e-filed but the submission is not completed within the concessionary period of 56 days i.e. the appropriate financial statements, signature page and relevant filing fee are not delivered to the CRO, this office reserves the right to block further e-filings of the same submission by the company and may insist on the annual return being filed in hard copy when it is being re-submitted

 Since 1st April 2018, B1’s will be automatically rejected where the B1 signature page or overall certificate is not signed or if it has only one signature.
 A new annual return must be captured, financial statements uploaded and a new signed signature page delivered to the CRO.
 Where this new annual return is more than 56 days after the company’s Annual Return Date the B1 will be late.

 Since 1st April 2018, Financial Statements must be uploaded prior to sending in a signed signature page to the CRO.
 If a signature page is received and there are no financial statements uploaded then this annual return will be rejected.
 Companies will not be given 14 days to upload the financial statements.

 Q Why can I not see all my submissions in my CORE Workspace?